abhmishr1/HIP/docs/how-to/performance_guidelines.rst

 memory or explicitly copy data between device and host memory.
 Data transfers occur implicitly each time the kernel accesses the mapped memory.
 For optimal performance, these memory accesses should be coalesced, similar to global memory accesses.
-When threads in a warp access sequential memory locations, a process known as coalesced memory access, it can enhance the efficiency of memory data transfer.
+The process where threads in a warp access sequential memory locations is known as coalesced memory access, which can enhance memory data transfer efficiency.

-On integrated systems where device and host memory are physically the same, any copy operation between host and device memory is unnecessary, and mapped page-locked memory should be used instead.
-Applications can check if a device is integrated by querying the integrated device property.
+On integrated systems where device and host memory are physically the same, no copy operation between host and device memory is required and hence mapped page-locked memory should be used instead.
+To check if the device is integrated, applications can query the integrated device property.

 .. _device memory access:
 Device Memory Access
 ---------------------

-Memory access instructions may be repeated due to the spread of memory addresses across warp threads.
+Memory access instructions might be repeated due to the spread of memory addresses across warp threads.
 The impact on throughput varies with memory type and is generally reduced when addresses are more scattered, especially in global memory.

 Device memory is accessed via 32-, 64-, or 128-byte transactions that must be naturally aligned.
-Maximizing memory throughput involves coalescing memory (see: :ref:`data transfer`) accesses of threads within a warp into minimal transactions, following optimal access patterns, using properly sized and aligned data types, and padding data when necessary.
+Maximizing memory throughput involves:
+- Coalescing memory accesses of threads within a warp into minimal transactions.
+- Following optimal access patterns.
+- Using properly sized and aligned data types.
+- Padding data when necessary.

 Global memory instructions support reading or writing data of specific sizes (1, 2, 4, 8, or 16 bytes) that are naturally aligned.
 If the size and alignment